-For a student to pass a nursing course, all assignments -- written or otherwise -- must be in by the deadlines established by the instructors.

-- Clinical performance is evaluated during laboratory activities, clinical rotations. and skills testing.
+- 1. In order for a student to pass a nursing course, all assignments -- written or otherwise -- must be in by the deadlines established by the instructors. - 2.
+Clinical performance is evaluated during laboratory activities, clinical rotations and skills testing.
 A student must demonstrate ability in all three areas.
-Skills testing points are added to the final course grade. - Each student will receive an evaluation from their instructor at the completion of each course.
-When these evaluations are discussed, each student will have the privilege of responding in writing to their evaluation. - Successful completion of a nursing course requires a "C" in the classroom, satisfactory clinical and skills performance.
-A student who is unsatisfactory in any one of these areas will receive a failing grade for the course. - Students are allowed one second chance contract during the nursing program. - A student may maintain his/her position in the program and repeat NRS 113 course one time without impacting the second chance contract. - Clinical Evaluation points/scores are not included in the overall grade of the course.
-All Clinical Evaluations must be completed and submitted or an incomplete may be given resulting in a failing grade for the course.
+Skills testing points are added to the final course grade. - 3.
+Each student will receive an evaluation from their instructor at the completion of each course.
+When these evaluations are discussed, each student will have the privilege of responding in writing to their evaluation. - 4.
+Successful completion of a nursing course requires a "C" in the classroom, and satisfactory clinical and (lab) skills performance.
+A student who is unsatisfactory in any one of these areas will receive a failing grade for the course. - 5.
+Students are allowed one second chance contract during the nursing program. - 6.
+A student may maintain his/her position in the program and repeat NRS 113 course one time without impacting the second chance contract.